hmcdaniel03/hmcdaniel03/README.md

 ## 🧪 What I'm building

-> 🔒 Most of these live in private repos for now — here's what's cooking in the lab.
+> 🔒 Most of these live in private repos for now.

 **🤖 AI Agents & Automation**
 - **`medusa`** — a multi-agent coding harness: one *boss* head coordinating many worker *snakes* that plan, code, and review in parallel.